Inhalt des Dokuments

 The office hours of our administrative office have changed!

-Currently, the office is open without appointment every Wednesday from 9.00 am til 10.30 am.
+Currently, the office is open from Monday to Thursday.
+You are welcome to drop by without an appointment at our open office hours every Wednesday from 14:00 til 16:00.

 Nonetheless, please send us an e-mail to firstname.lastname@example.org before your visit and describe your request.
 This way, we can prepare for your visit (i.e. prepare letters/forms in advance) and also maybe already help you via e-mail.